hut6/EwayBundle/README.md

 EwayBundle
 ==========

-Symfony2 payment bundle for use with the provider "eWay".
+Symfony2 wrapper bundle for use with the provider "eWay", based on [https://github.com/samuelwilliams/eWay-PHP-API](https://github.com/samuelwilliams/eWay-PHP-API).

 Install